alukosdev/ccsp/concepts/devsecops/sdlc.md

 ---
-icon: stop
 label: Software Development Lifecycle
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Software Development Lifecycle (SDLC)
+# Software Development Lifecycle (SDLC)*

 ## Acronyms, Abbreviations, and Initialisms